urao/JNPR-CN2/README.md

 # jnpr-cn2
-Different modes of deploying Juniper CN2 CNI in Kubernetes environment
+Different modes of deploying Juniper CN2 CNI in Kubernetes environment on VMM